Top 5 Mistakes To Avoid In Mayonnaise Formulation

 Ignoring pH Control and Microbial Safety

-Mayonnaise contains a lot of oil and water that can result in the growth of microbes if they not handled carefully.
+Mayonnaise contains a lot of oil and water that can result in the growth of microbes if it is not handled carefully.
 The mayonnaise recipe formulators must make sure that the pH is at or below 4.1.
-They must also keep in mind to use the correct acid to have proper texture and prevent harmful bacteria growth.
+They must also keep in mind to use the correct acid to have a proper texture and prevent harmful bacteria growth.

 Expert Tip